I’M NO TWITFACE!

 I don’t want anyone who visits this site to be exposed, directly or indirectly, to the evil and infantile machinations of ‘advertising’.
 That’s why I pay for this site out of my own pocket and why I don’t do ‘social networking’ on line.
 I can make what I like and dislike public, as I’m doing here.
 I’ve chosen to do that even though (or maybe because) US government bodies access this site on a regular basis.
 I’ve already been refused entry to the USA for having been a member of the communist party and I would not let myself be intimidated if I were subjected to other measures taken in the interests of “freedom”.

 Anyhow, if you want to tell me what you had for breakfast or to find out what I’m doing, why not contact me as a human being.
 Don’t piss against a public cyber-lamppost for any old surfing spy dog to sniff.
 If you’re a friend you’ll already have my phone numbers and email address anyhow.
 If you don’t, I probably won’t want to know what you had for breakfast or whether you like or dislike Adam and Kelly.

-I apologise for the consumerist propaganda you’ll find alongside some of my YouTube videos.
-When I started uploading to YouTube in 2005 the facility was not stricken with the evil of ‘advertising’.
-In 2012 I’ wrote to Google/YouTube asking if I could pay to stop this commercial blight from being associated with what I produce.
+I apologise for the consumerist propaganda you’ll find alongside some of my videos that are still on YouTube.
+When I started uploading to YouTube in 2005 the facility was not stricken with the plague of ‘advertising’.
+In 2012 I wrote to Google/YouTube asking if I could pay to stop this commercial blight from being associated with what I produce.
 No reply so far (January 2018).
 So much for the integrity of what I create and so much for freedom of choice, even if I offer to pay for such basic liberties.
 No way, apparently.
 So now the majority of my edutainment videos are accessible on my site or posted on Vimeo.
+Boycott YouTube and amazon.uk if you can!
 Advertising sucks (1).
 Say it again!
 Advertising sucks (2).